 If you wish to leave the hospital against medical advice, you will be asked to sign a form acknowledging that you have made this decision and have done so at your own risk.

 INTERNET

-Public Wi-Fi access is available at no cost.
+Public Wi-Fi access is available at a small cost.
+Cards are available for purchase inside the cafeteria.

 TELEVISIONS